stevenjacobson1/ASUG-AI163/exercises/ex0/ex0-getting-started.md

     - [Tenant Login](https://ai-agent-beta-build-default-eu12-ai163.eu12.build.cloud.sap/lobby)

-> [!IMPORTANT]
-> **Change Your Password**
->- You will be prompted to change your password upon first login.
-Please create a new password that meets the on-screen criteria.

 3.  **Login Success**: Once logged in, you will see the SAP Build Lobby.
     <img width="1878" height="867" alt="image" src="https://github.com/user-attachments/assets/ccf8908a-9ce1-4716-a39c-7c5417a85545" />